muquit/privategpt/README.md

 - ❌ Not yet compatible with Python 3.13

-- ⚠️  It may work but not tested with Python versions below 3.12
+- ⚠️  It should work but not tested with Python versions below 3.12

 If the system where [ollama](https://ollama.com) will be running has a GPU, queries and